postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 #### Setting up ACH payments

-Postman accepts ACH direct debit payments, which takes payment funds directly from a linked bank account.
+Postman accepts ACH direct debit payments, which take payment funds directly from a linked bank account.
+You need to verify your bank account before Postman can process payment.

+To use ACH as your payment method:

+1. Select **Add payment method**, then select **ACH**.
+1. Enter your email, your name, and either enter or search for your bank name.
+1. Enter your bank account number and its routing number.
+1. To verify your account immediately, select **Verify your bank account manually**.
+Otherwise, you will verify your bank account later.
+1. Select **Add account**.

-To use ACH as your payment method, you need to verify your bank account before Postman can process payment.
-Stripe, the payment service that Postman uses, makes a test transaction into your account, the details of which you will use to confirm your bank account details.
+Stripe, the payment service that Postman uses, will make a small test deposit into your bank account that you will use to verify your bank account.
+To verify your bank account:

-You will receive an email with the verification link and further details.
+1. In the Postman billing dashboard, select **Plans and payments**, then select **Verify**.
+1. Under **Enter code**, paste the six-digit code from your bank account.
+1. Select **Verify**.

-If you do not verify your account within __ days, for security Postman will delete your bank account information.
+> If you do not verify your account within ten days, Postman will delete your bank account information.
+If you want to add ACH direct debit payment later, you will need to re-enter your bank account information.

+After your bank account is verified, Postman will send you a confirmation email.
+It can take up to four days to withdraw funds from your bank account via ACH.

 ### Using the Pay Now option